 - There is a risk of retaliatory attacks against Western interests in Cameroon following the French intervention in the conflict in Mali in January 2013.

 - We strongly advise you not to travel to the Far North Region and borders with Central African Republic and Chad because of the risk of terrorist attack, kidnapping, armed banditry and cross-border skirmishes.
-On 19 February 2013, seven French nationals were kidnapped by militants from the Waza National Park in Far North region.
+In February 2013, seven French nationals were kidnapped by militants from the Waza National Park in Far North region.
+They were released on 18 April 2013.
 Further such kidnappings could occur.

 - We also strongly advise you not to travel to the border area with Nigeria in the region of the Bakassi Peninsula because of the risk of localised fighting erupting without warning.